borgesf/L1xL2/README.md

   - When you have a few large outliers, **L2** will move toward those outliers (smaller RMSE but larger sensitivity).
   - **L1** remains closer to the central cluster (smaller MAE, more robust).
 - The demonstration is intentionally simple (global single-number shifts) so the effect is isolated and easy to explain.

 ---

-## Recommended use in a Medium post

-- Show the three small maps (wells colored by residual: original, after L2, after L1) and the histogram.
-- Paste the one-line summary (above) as the figure caption.
-- Mention the printed MAE / RMSE numbers in the script output to support your conclusions.

----